gap-packages/Memoisation/README.md

 Acknowledgement
 ---------------

-pypersist was created as part of the OpenDreamKit project: https://opendreamkit.org/
+Memoisation was created as part of the OpenDreamKit project: https://opendreamkit.org/

 This part of the project is summarised in [this report](https://github.com/OpenDreamKit/OpenDreamKit/blob/master/WP6/D6.9/report-final.pdf).